Building a Race Equity Culture in Classical Music Organizations

 Kerrien’s career in management consulting began at AT Kearney and The Advisory Board.
 Most recently, while at Community Wealth Partners, she led engagements to refine programs and scale impact for national nonprofits, including The First Tee and AARP ExperienceCorps.
 She is a graduate of Harvard College and London School of Economics.

-This webinar is made possible by generous grants from American Express, the Howard Gilman Foundation, and the National Endowment for the Arts, as well as supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This webinar is made possible by generous grants from American Express, the Howard Gilman Foundation, The Andrew W. Mellon Foundation, and the National Endowment for the Arts, as well as supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 Image of Kerrien Suarez: Lydia Carlis/C-Suite Pics